dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 Components wishing to add items to the project tree must implement and export the `IProjectTreeProvider` interface.
 In practice we implement the interface by deriving from the abstract `ProjectTreeProviderBase` class provided by CPS.
 In general, we receive events/messages from CPS detailing changes to the project, generate an updated `IProjectTree`, and then pass it back to CPS via `ProjectTreeProviderBase.SubmitTreeUpdateAsync`.

-### The Graph Node Provider View of Dependencies

-On the Graph Node side, transitive dependencies are represented as `GraphNode` instances and are frequently associated with `IGraphContexts`.
-In contrast to `IProjectTree`s, graphs are not realized in their entirety "up front" nor are they immutable.
-Instead, a graph starts with a small set of initial nodes.
-As the user expands nodes or searches within the graph an `IGraphProvider` implementation is asked to mutate the graph via an `IGraphContext`.
-The `IGraphContext` contains the current graph, a description of the operation at hand (checking if a node has children, getting the set of children, search for nodes matching certain text, etc.) and a set of "input" nodes marking the starting point for the operation.
-The `IGraphProvider` then adds `GraphNodes` to the graph as appropriate.

 ### The Project System View of Dependencies

 Internally every individual dependency (both direct and transitive) is represented as an [`IDependency`][IDependency].